by Bill McBride on 3/11/2016 04:53:00 PM

 Container traffic gives us an idea about the volume of goods being exported and imported - and usually some hints about the trade report since LA area ports handle about 40% of the nation's container port traffic.

 The following graphs are for inbound and outbound traffic at the ports of Los Angeles and Long Beach in TEUs (TEUs: 20-foot equivalent units or 20-foot-long cargo container).

 To remove the strong seasonal component for inbound traffic, the first graph shows the rolling 12 month average.

 Click on graph for larger image.

-On a rolling 12 month basis, inbound traffic was up 2.6% compared to the rolling 12 months ending in February.
-Outbound traffic was down 2.0% compared to 12 months ending in February.
+On a rolling 12 month basis, inbound traffic was up 2.6% compared to the rolling 12 months ending in January.
+Outbound traffic was up 0.8% compared to 12 months ending in January.